How can I identify when my contract expires?

 Also, the expiry of contracts is included in the scrip name in an abbreviated form.
 For instance, NSE:NIFTY19NOV11500PE here, November 2019 is the expiry of the contract along with the underlying and strike price.

-Why did I not get the contract note?
+• Why didn't I receive my contract note?

-Contract notes are processed and sent to your registered email address within 24 hours after market closing.
-The Exchange/s share trade files and applicable charges of all the clients at the end of each trading day.
-Sometimes, these files are ...
+Contract notes are usually dispatched to your registered email address within 24 hours following the market's closure.
+Every trading day's end sees the Exchange/s share trade files and relevant charges for all clients.
+On occasions, these files reach ...